jaredwray/writr/README.md

 ### `.engine`

 Accessing the underlying engine for this instance of Writr.
-This is a `Processor<Root, Root, Root, undefined, undefined>` fromt the unified `.use()` function.
+This is a `Processor<Root, Root, Root, undefined, undefined>` fro the unified `.use()` function.
 You can use this to add additional plugins to the engine.

 ### `.options`